SeaTac Civic Campus

 • Since SeaTac is mostly renters or low- income folks, how much tax do you think will be proposed for this 'project'?
 And, how are you proposing we get enough $ to buy new land for this?

-cgailey asked 10 days ago
+cgailey asked 5 months ago

 Thank you for your question.
 The City Council is considering different ways to pay for the entire SeaTac Civic Campus and has not made any final decisions yet.
 To date, the City Council has not discussed an approach to paying for the Civic Campus that would directly result in an increase to taxes.
 It is possible that the City Council will decide to adopt a Business and Occupation (B&O) Tax to address a structural imbalance in the City of SeaTac’s revenues.
 The City Council is considering a bond to support the purchase of the land for the Civic Campus; a final decision is anticipated in October of 2025.